Xbox servers are restarting in: .They should be back up in approximately .

 Lv 77: Safe and Sound

 By then your staff really should be 6S.
-Gems: Scorching Ray, Cast while Channelling, Fire Penetration, Elemental Focus, Controlled Destruction.
+Gems: Scorching Ray - Cast while Channelling, Life Leech, Cold to Fire, Fire Penetration.

 The 6th socket: